DEEN-MOHAMED/Console-Based-Student-Management-Application/README.md

    - Calculate and display the average percentage of students in a specified class.

 7. **Calculate Average Marks of a Student:**
-   -Calculate and display the average marks of a specific student.
+   - Calculate and display the average marks of a specific student.

 ## Technologies Used 💻